superzrb126/learning/Engine-v1.10.0-content-addressability-migration.md

 Content addressability is the foundation for the new distribution features.
 The image pull and push code has been reworked to use a download/upload manager concept that makes `push` and `pull` much more stable and mitigate any parallel requests issues.
 Download manager also brings retries on failed downloads and better prioritization for concurrent downloads.

 We are also introducing a new manifest format that is built on top of the content addressable base.
 It directly references the content addressable image configuration and layer checksums.
 The new manifest format also makes it possible for a manifest list to be used for targeting multiple architectures/platforms (...more to come on that later).
 Moving to the new manifest format will be completely transparent.
 If the registry you are using supports the new manifest format, Docker will start using it on pushes.
 Newer registries (2.3) have a built in converter that makes the new manifests also available to older daemons.
-For users using Docker Hub or Trusted Registry...

 ## Preparing for upgrade